-In 2017 this Diploma/MA received on overall satisfaction rate of 100% (Russell Group average 83%) from the students in the PTES, Postgraduate Taught Experience Survey.
+In 2018 this Diploma/MA received on overall satisfaction rate of 100% (The Russell Group average was 80%) from the students in the PTES, Postgraduate Taught Experience Survey.

 The Centre of European Law at King’s College London is pleased to announce details of its 2019-2020 Distance Learning Programme leading to a Postgraduate Diploma/Masters in UK, EU & US Copyright Law.